haarishprajwal/ZeroCrypt/README.md

 # ZeroCrypt – Advanced Local Encryption Tool

-ZeroCrypt is a local, offline encryption and password vault tool designed for secure file protection and credential storage.
+ZeroCrypt is a free, open source and local offline encryption and password vault tool designed for secure file protection and credential storage.
 It provides AES-256 encryption, XOR+Salt lightweight encryption, password policy enforcement, audit logging, and an interactive command-line interface.
 All data is stored locally, with no cloud interaction or telemetry.

 ---

-##**Features**
+**Features**

 - AES-256 (CBC) encryption